eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-beta.md

 ### Local/remote cache system

 sbt 2.x implements cached task, which can automatically cache the task results to local disk and Bazel-compatible remote cache.
+Initially, `compile` and `test` are both rewritten to be cachable.
+Plugin authors can use this to make their tasks remote-cachable.

 ```scala
 lazy val task1 = taskKey[String]("doc for task1")